sierralex58/streamtrak/README.md

 # streamtrak (traktor s4 to icecast)
-Stream audio to icecast directly from Traktor S4, using ffmpeg.
+Stream audio to icecast directly from Traktor S4, using ffmpeg mp3-encoding (or which ever you want).

+I found it a little painful, that traktor only uses ogg/vorbis codec to stream to icecast.
+With ffmpeg you can stream mp3, which can be played on every webbrowser, without any player or extension (html5 I belive).

 Tested on Traktor S4 MKIII.
 Prerequisites:
 - Define channel C for live input